Ceiling-Roof | Commonly Confused Words

 /ruːf/

-The top covering of a building to protect it from weather.
+The top covering of a building that provides protection from weather.

 Examples: